 If you fail to prepare then you prepare to fail.
 The bush is wild, exciting, and doesn’t need to be dangerous if you do your homework.
 Australia is colossal, so if you park somewhere pretty remote and only stay for the night then you should be golden.

-To find the hidden campsites, those that are offline, the hidden gems that no one knows about, you going to need to be creative.
+To find hidden campsites — like those that are offline or the hidden gems that no one knows about — you’re going to need to be creative.
 That’s what free camping is all about and the joy of being at the most tranquil places with the best view around is worth some searching.
 Sometimes you’ve got to drive around and look out for those quiet, hidden spots.
 Here’s how to find them: